The pandemic recession could cause an enormous spike in homelessness

 The pandemic recession will cause roughly twice as much homelessness over the next four years in the United States as did the Great Recession.
 That’s the grim prediction offered up by a Los Angeles-based research organization, which released a study today that forecasts rates of homelessness based on the country’s experience with its last major economic shock.

-“Locked Out: Unemployment and Homelessness in the COVID Economy,” by the Economic Roundtable, looked at the impacts of the rise in unemployment on working age people.
+“Locked Out: Unemployment and Homelessness in the COVID Economy,” by the Economic Roundtable, looked at the impacts of the rise in unemployment on working-age people.
 It calls for a “massive intervention” to create jobs for unemployed workers now suffering from the worst year of job losses since World War II, with more than 9 million people thrown out of work.

 The study relies on estimates from the Congressional Budget Office to project unemployment rates in the coming years and analyzed the link between the Great Recession’s unemployment rates and the rise in homelessness during that period.